13 Twin Mama Purchases I Loved (with Links!)

 12. Graco Pack ’n Play with Travel Dome

 When the boys came home from the hospital, they stayed in my room for three months, each with their own setup.
 Perfect for containing one baby while tending to the other.
-The dome was great for newborn naps, and having two changing tables was more useful than I ever expected, especially during those 2 a.m. messy-diaper-then-immediately-tend-to-the-other-twin moments.
-When they outgrow the dome, there’s a bassinet built in.
+The dome was great for newborn naps, especially being a tall person who didn’t want to bend down too far immediately after giving birth.
+Having two changing tables was more useful than I ever expected, especially during those 2 a.m. messy-diaper-then-immediately-tend-to-the-other-twin moments.
+When they outgrow the dome, there’s a full-size bassinet built in.
+When they outgrow that, it’s a regular mini-crib.
+There is an organizer on one side that held diaper cream, wipes, and a spare onesie.

 13. Itzy Ritzy Diaper Bag Backpack

 This was recommended to me by a friend when I had to upsize from a normal-sized diaper bag.
 Stylish, organized, and big enough for twin newborn supplies, toddler gear, plus Mama’s stuff.
 It has held up beautifully through heavy use and still looks brand new.
 The mom pocket and the dedicated cell phone pocket made it incredibly functional.
-This one is still in rotation today.
+I’m still using it.

-If you’re preparing for #TwinLife, I hope this list gives you a little clarity, a little relief, and maybe even a shortcut or two.
+If you’re preparing for #TwinLife, I hope this list gives you a little clarity and a little relief.
 Every family is different, but these were the items that truly supported us through those early months.
-The ones that earned their place in our home and made the chaos feel just a bit more manageable.
-And if you’re a fellow twin mama, I’d love to hear what worked for you too.
-We learn so much from each other, and your favorites might be exactly what another exhausted parent is searching for tonight.
+The ones that earned their place in my home and made the chaos feel just a bit more manageable.
+And if you want to go even deeper into the systems and sanity‑saving hacks that kept our days running, I put together a full breakdown of the baby items I needed more than two of (plus the tiny life hacks that made twin life survivable).
+You can read it here:

 Next